 Cape Coral is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 194,495 people and 29 constituent neighborhoods, Cape Coral is the 11th largest community in Florida.

-Unlike some cities, Cape Coral isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cape Coral are a mix of both white- and blue-collar jobs.
+Cape Coral is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cape Coral is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cape Coral who work in sales jobs (14.02%), office and administrative support (14.00%), and management occupations (9.74%).

-One of the nice things about Cape Coral is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Cape Coral is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The population of Cape Coral overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Cape Coral, 23.33% have at least a bachelor's degree.